krcornel/QuiversHelloWorld/readme.md

 **Note:** I did the rest of the set up with the AWS Management Console because it makes the configuration details very easy.
-You can also do this with EB CLI using the command line, I played around with that a bit too, there are instructions below to complete the task that way below.
+You can also do this with EB CLI using the command line, I played around with that a bit too, there are instructions below to complete the task that way.

 ## 4. Create the environment and deploy (AWS Management Console version)
  * Signed into your IAM account in the AWS Management Console, click on services at the top left and find Elastic Beanstalk.